 Nihonbashi Bahurocho, Chuo-ku, Tokyo,

-Bjorn-Erik is senior adviser, International Affairs, for Nordic Ecolabelling - The Swan.
+Chairman of the GEN Board of Directors.
+Bjorn-Erik Lonn - Chair Nordic Swan.
+Bjorn-Erik is a senior adviser, International Affairs, for Nordic Ecolabelling - The Swan.
 He holds an M.Sc. from the University of Helsinki in fish toxicology.
-He was previously the general secretary for a sports fishermen's Association in Finland and then senior engineer at Norway's biggest sewage treatment plant near Oslo.
+He was previously the general secretary for a sports fishermen's Association in Finland and then a senior engineer at Norway's biggest sewage treatment plant near Oslo.
 He joined the Nordic Ecolabelling Board in 1993 and rose to become general manager.

 The Blue Angel (Germany)